wasp-lang/wasp/web/docs/language/features.md

 #### pg-boss
 - pg-boss is deployed alongside your web server's application, where both are simultaneously operational.
 Accoridingly, pg-boss and your web server share the same NodeJS event loop, making it unsuitable for CPU-intensive tasks.
   - Wasp does not support independent, horizontal scaling of pg-boss-only workers or separate processes/threads.
-- The job identifier in your `.wasp` file is the same name that will be used in the `name` column of pg-boss tables.
-If you change this name and it has a `schedule`, it will leave an orphaned cron-jobs behind.
+- The job name/identifier in your `.wasp` file is the same name that will be used in the `name` column of pg-boss tables.
+If you change this name and it has a `schedule`, it will continue scheduling jobs that will have no handlers associated, and will thus become stale and expire.
 You can remove the applicable row from `schedule` table in the `pgboss` schema of your database, or start a NodeJS REPL in your server context and run:
   ```js
   let { boss } = await import(`./src/jobs/core/pgBoss/pgBoss.js`)
   boss.unschedule("mySpecialJob")